livetvscript/hotstar/README.md

 *Note: Star Sports channels will not play.
 No Sports channels streaming.
 Channels are HD only.*

-Contact Us For More Detailed Guide.
+# Contact Us For More Detailed Guide.
+We can also make custom scripts for any OTT platform.